gohls/gridiron-server/README.md

 --password admin

 ### Install command
-`pip install -r requirements/common.txt && pip install -r requirements/dev.txt`
+`pip install -r requirements.txt` should install all the requirements.
+Need to clean this up

 ### Jupyter
 jupyter notebook